-This tutorial on how to deep fry a turkey takes the intimidation out of the process and prepares you to make a delicious, flavorful, juicy, and crispy turkey from start to finish.
+This tutorial on deep frying a turkey takes the intimidation out of the process and prepares you to make a delicious, flavorful, juicy, and crispy turkey from start to finish.
+From brining to deep frying, you will make a turkey that will turn heads on Thanksgiving!

 I have smoked a turkey and roasted a turkey, and it only makes sense that I try my effort at deep-frying a turkey.
 The process of deep-frying turkey has always intimidated me because I always thought you had to fry a turkey using an outdoor propane fryer.
 That is the one thing I don’t do, which are gas grills and outdoor propane fryers.
 I don’t know anything about that life, so I would rather not deal with it.

-It wasn’t until last year when I found out that you could actually purchase an indoor turkey fryer.
-I also found out that my mother had one of these fryers in her possession.
+It wasn’t until last year that I learned you could purchase an indoor turkey fryer.
+I also discovered that my mother had one of these fryers.
 Of course, I had to give it a shot before determining if it was something I wanted to invest in the long-term.

-Unfortunately, it wasn’t until the day of Thanksgiving last year, where I learned that the fryer idea wasn’t going to work due to technical difficulties.
+Unfortunately, it wasn’t until the day of Thanksgiving last year where I learned that the fryer idea wasn’t going to work due to technical difficulties.
 I had to resort to roasting the turkey, which was still delicious.
-At that point, I made it my duty to fry a turkey as I developed this overwhelming curiosity on how to fry a turkey.
+At that point, I made it my duty to fry a turkey as I developed this overwhelming curiosity on how to fry it.
 Welp, this year I did, I conquered it, and I want to share the entire experience with all of you.

 Step 1.
 Process of brining a turkey

 Typically, I brine a turkey using a simple brine concoction by this brand.
-However, I have made my own brining solution as well which takes a lot of salt and several other spices and flavors.
+However, I have made my own brining solution as well which takes a lot of salt and several other spices and flavors, which is the best turkey brine for deep frying (I think).
 A simple bringing solution would be:

 - 1 gallon of water